silvergraphs/storeapp-api/README.md

 ## Installation ⚡

-Clone the repository, install dependencies, and run the server.
+Clone the repository, install dependencies, configure MySQL connection and run the server.

 ```bash
 npm install
 npm start
 ```

+## Requirements

+The only requirement is a MySQL server with a database called `store`, the app creates all the databases automatically.

 ## API Docs 🐺